 Hervey Bay, Queensland, Australia

 Hervey Bay is an excellent place to watch whales.
-The bay is located on the east coast of Australia and is known for its great whale spotting opportunities.
+Located on the east coast of Australia, it is known for its great whale-spotting opportunities.

 San Juan Islands, Washington / Vancouver Island, Vancouver, Canada

-The next best whale-watching place is in the San Juan Islands in Washington state, USA.
+The next best whale-watching place is in the San Juan Islands in Washington, USA.
 The San Juans are a group of islands located in Puget Sound, and they’re known for their large population of orcas (killer whales), making it one of the best whale-watching destinations in the world.

-Pair that with its conveniently located near both Vancouver Islands and the San Juan Islands; it provides easy access to the Pacific Coast no matter where you are coming from.
+Pair that with its convenient location near both the Vancouver Islands and the San Juan Islands; it provides easy access to the Pacific Coast no matter where you come from.

 Several companies offer boat tours to see the orc, and you can also see them from the shore in some areas.
 The San Juans are a beautiful place to visit, offering some of the best places to spot whales worldwide.